RedisLabs/redisraft/docs/Using.md

 * Multiple databases (i.e. `SELECT`) are not supported.
 * Blocking commands (e.g. `BLPOP`) are not supported.
 * Publish/Subscribe and Streams are not yet supported.
+* WATCH and UNWATCH are not currently supported.

 The following table summarizes the supported commands along with any caveats: